 How do you know what type of hairline you have?
-Many people want to know, especially as you age and spotting characteristics of balding.
+Many people want to know, especially as you age, your hair and scalp may exhibit characteristics of balding.

-There are 11 fundamental hairline types, each defined by how far your hair drops on your forehead or falls back toward your crown.
+There are 12 fundamental hairline types, each defined by how far your hair drops on your forehead or falls back toward your crown.
+Hairlines also form different shapes and distinguishable patterns.

 Are you worried about your hairline?
 Your hairline will mature and change throughout your lifetime.
-We explore different hairlines below and provide some guidance on preserving yours.
+We explore different Men’s hairline types below and provide some guidance on preserving yours.

-Hairlines determine a lot about your appearance, and even if it’s receding, you can still cut your hair with style to achieve a great look while complimenting your face shape.
+Hairlines determine a lot about your appearance, says PubMed Central, and even if it’s receding, you can still cut your hair with style to achieve a great look while complimenting your face shape.

 1. Low Hairline